-Electronic parachute deployment systems, if you choose to use them, must be SAFE.
-If they are designed to sense acceleration or deceleration of the rocket as the basis for starting an ignition or ejection sequence, then there is a great risk that they can trigger on the ground or in your hands if you drop or jog the rocket while carrying it.
+Electronic recovery system deployment systems, if you choose to use them, must be SAFE.
+If they are designed to sense acceleration or deceleration of the rocket as the basis for starting an ejection sequence, then there is a great risk that they can trigger on the ground or in your hands if you drop or jog the rocket while carrying it.
 Such systems must have a power switch, plug, or other electrical disconnect mechanism that permits you to maintain them in a completely "safe" configuration until placed on the launching pad, and will not be allowed to fly if they do not.
+These systems may not use pyrotechnic charges of any type (no Pyrodex or black powder) to trigger deployment.

-- 7. Commercial vs Custom Parts.
+7. Commercial vs Custom Parts.
 The flight vehicle must be made by the student team members.
 You may use commercially-available "off the shelf" component parts (body tubes, nose cones, egg capsules, etc.) and may adapt some kinds of rocket kits for the event, or you can scratch-build components if you prefer.
-If a company should release a kit or design specifically for the TARC event (none has, so far) you would not be allowed to use such a kit or design.
+If a company should release a kit or design specifically for the TARC event you would not be allowed to use such a kit or design.
 Having a custom flight vehicle part fabricated by a composite or plastics company or custom wood machining company (even if it is to your design) does not constitute sale of a "standard off the-shelf product" and is not allowed.
 However, having a mandrel fabricated to your specifications that is used to wrap fiberglass on to make your rocket body would be OK.
-In this case, the company is making a tool; you are making the part that flies. - 8.
-Metal Parts.
+In this case, the company is making a tool; you are making the part that flies.

+- 8. Metal Parts.
 You may only use non-metal parts for the nose, body, and fins of your rocket, those parts that are the main structure of the vehicle.
 Fiberglass is OK.
 You may use miscellaneous metal hardware items such as screws, snap links, engine hooks, electronic circuit boards, and (if you wish) commercial re-loadable metal rocket engine casings. - 9.
 Recovery.
 Your rocket may be recovered in several separate sections if you wish.
 Each section or piece of the rocket must come down safely.
-A heavy piece (nose cone, body section, rocket engine casing, etc.) that falls to earth in a stable, non-tumbling/non-gliding mode at high speed without a recovery system of some kind (parachute, streamer, etc.) is not safe, and flights that have this happen will be disqualified for being unsafe.
-You cannot have a flight-control system that completely cuts away the recovery system from your egg capsule at a predetermined time and causes it to free-fall to the ground with no recovery device from that point; this is not safe.
+The section that contains the egg and altimeter must return using only a streamer as its deployed recovery device.
+If this section is connected to the rest of the rocket, then the whole rocket must return using only the streamer.
+A heavy piece (nose cone, body section, rocket engine casing, etc.) that falls to earth in a stable, non-tumbling/non-gliding mode at high speed without a recovery system of some kind is not safe, and flights that have this happen will be disqualified for being unsafe.
+You cannot have a flight-control system that completely cuts away the streamer from your egg capsule at a predetermined time and causes it to free-fall to the ground with no recovery device from that point; this is not safe.
 Normally the only part that must be returned to the event officials after the flight is the part with the egg and altimeter.